Philosophy of Søren Kierkegaard: Pathos (passion)

 For Kierkegaard, in order to apprehend the absolute, the mind must radically empty itself of objective content.
 What supports this radical emptying, however, is the desire for the absolute.
 Kierkegaard names this desire Passion.

-In line with this philosophy, some scholars have drawn similarities between the Stoics concept of Apatheia and Subjective Truth as the highest form of Wisdom.
-For the Stoics, Pathos (Passion) is a Perturbation which man has to overcome in a similar manner to Kierkegaard's concept of Objective Truth.

 According to Kierkegaard, the human self desires that which is beyond reason.
 Desire itself appears to be a desire for the infinite, as Plato once wrote.
 Even the desire to propagate, according to Plato, is a kind of desire for immortality—that is, we wish to live on in time through our children and their children.
 Erotic love itself appears as an example of this desire for something beyond the purely finite.
 It is a taste of what could be, if only it could continue beyond the boundaries of time and space.
 As the analogy implies, humans seek something beyond the here and now.
 The question remains, however, why is it that human pathos or passion is the most precious thing?
 In some ways, it might have to do with our status as existential beings.
 It is not thought that gets us through life—it is action; and what motivates and sustains action is passion, the desire to overcome hardships, pain, and suffering.
 It is also passion that enables us to die for ideals in the name of a higher reality.
 While a scientist might see this as plain emotion or simple animal desire, Kierkegaard sees it as that which binds to the source of life itself.
-For Kierkegaard all Christian action should have its ground in love, which is a passion.
+The desire to live, and to live in the right way, for the right reasons, and with the right desires, is a holy and sacred force.

 One can also look at this from the perspective of what the meaning of our existence is.
 Why suffer what humans have suffered, the pain and despair—what meaning can all of this have?
 For Kierkegaard, there is no meaning unless passion, the emotions and will of humans, has a divine source.

 Passion is closely aligned with faith in Kierkegaard's thought.
 Faith as a passion is what drives humans to seek reality and truth in a transcendent world, even though everything we can know intellectually speaks against it.
 To live and die for a belief, to stake everything one has and is in the belief in something that has a higher meaning than anything in the world—this is belief and passion at their highest.

-Kierkegaard wrote of the subjective thinker's task in his Concluding Unscientific Postscript.
-Intellectual reason had been deified by Hegel in his theology and Kierkegaard felt this would lead to the objectification of religion.